berndporr/deepNeuronalFilter/audio_filter/README.md

 ## Input files

 Input files are in the `audio` folder.
-The `signal_noise.wav` file is the processed by `audio_filter`.
+The `signal_noise.wav` file is the WAV processed by `audio_filter`.
 Channel layout of the WAV files:

 - left: signal + noise